 - Put it all into a larger strategy with set KPIs.
 Learn how here.

 - Be aware, Facebook users are inundated with ads all the time.
 Your best bet is to be informative, not interruptive.
 Discover how you can approach Facebook in a non-disruptive way right here.

 Feeling like an expert yet?

 Now that you’ve mastered paid distribution on Facebook, perhaps you’re wondering about the other social media channels.
-Luckily, we’ve got you covered there, be sure to visit our pillar page entirely dedicated to advertising on social media.
-Check it out here.
+Luckily, we’ve got you covered.
+Be sure to visit our article dedicated entirely to advertising on social media.